trinodb/trino-go-client/README.md

 When enabled, this configuration will override the `AccessToken` set in the `Config` struct.

+Using the `accessToken` named argument without enabling `ForwardAuthorizationHeader` returns an error, so the token is never sent as part of the query text, where Trino would persist it in the query history.

 #### System access control and per-query user information